A Local’s Guide to Travel in the Peloponnese, Greece

 Floating high above is the vertiginous Palamidi Fortress, the last and by far most impressive fort built by the Venetians in the Peloponnese, some 857 steps up (there’s also a road).
 Another landmark is the Bourtzi, a little Venetian fort on an island that served as a retirement home for executioners in Ottoman times.

-Patras
+2. Patras

-Greece’s third largest city is a lively university town with enough sights to fill a day: an enormous archaeology museum, folklore museum, and castle with a Roman odeon tucked underneath.
 The enormous cathedral of Agios Andreas,marks the spot where St Andrew was crucified on an X shaped cross before his body somehow ended up in Scotland.
 His head, however, has been here since Pope Paul VI returned it from Rome in 1964.

 There are several ways to delve into Kalamata’s olive and olive oil culture, including Kalamata Olive Tours in the nearby village of Sterna and the Olive Routes of Messenia.

-Monemvasia
+4. Monemvasia

-The Gibraltar of the Peloponnese, Monemvasia’s huge rock split from the southeast coast in a mighty earthquake in 375 AD.
-Today it’s linked to the mainland by a bridge, although no cars are allowed within the thick medieval walls tiny pedestrian lanes lined with Byzantine and Venetian houses, along with a handful of churches, restaurants and bars, and a path leading up to the fortress on top of the rock.
+The Gibraltar of the Peloponnese, the huge rock on which Monemvasia sits split from the southeast coast in a mighty earthquake in 375 AD.
+Today, it’s linked to the mainland by a bridge, although no cars are allowed within the thick medieval walls.

-Most people these days live in Gefira, the part of Monemvasia on the mainland.
-In the Middle Ages was the port of Mystras, selling the white wine made from the grapes that took Monemvasia’s Venetian name, Malvasia.
+In the Middle Ages, this little town was known as the port of Mystras, and it was famous for the sale of white wine made from the grapes that took Monemvasia’s Venetian name - Malvasia.

-Pylos
+5. Pylos

 In the large shady café-filled main square of Pylos is the great Monument to the Battle of Navarino, which took place here in 1827 that won Greece its independence from the Ottoman empire.
 The large hexagonal ‘New Castle’ overlooking town is one of the best preserved in the country, built by the Turks in 1573; inside is a church converted from a mosque and a fascinating museum.